Feminist literary criticism: Methods Employed

-History and critics
+History and Critics

 While the beginning of more mainstream feminist literary criticism is typically considered during second-wave feminism, there are multiple texts prior to that era that contributed greatly to the field.
 Feminist literary criticism can be traced back to medieval times, with some arguing that Geoffrey Chaucer's Wife of Bath could be an example of early feminist literary critics.
 Additionally, the period considered First wave feminism also contributed extensively to literature and women's presence within it.
 For example, 1929's A Room of One's Own by Virginia Woolf is undoubtedly considered one of these formative texts.
 In it, Woolf argues that in order to write creatively and be critically successful, a woman must be able to own her own space and financial stability.
 And though the basis of the plot is around a Woolf speaking at a conference for women's literature, she speculates that there is still a long way to go for women and so-called 'women's issues' in creative space, especially based on the differences in educational quality Woolf observed between men and women.

 Modern feminist literary criticism finds most of its roots in the 1960s second-wave feminist movements.
 Beginning with the interrogation of male-centric literature that portrayed women in a demeaning and oppressed model, theorists such as Mary Ellman, Kate Millet and Germaine Greer challenged past imaginations of the feminine within literary scholarship.
 Within second-wave feminism, three phases can be defined: the feminine phase, the feminist phase, and the female phase.
 During the feminine phase, female writers adhered to male values.
 In the feminist phase, there was a theme of criticism of women's role in society.
-And in the female phase, it was now assumed that women's works were valid, and the works were less combative than in the feminist phase.
+And in the female phase, it was now accepted that women's writing was valid, and the works were less combative than in the feminist phase.